 - Classic Hodgkin lymphoma.
 Brentuximab vedotin is used:

-- It is used after an autologous stem cell transplant (ASCT) in patients who have a high risk that the cancer will recur (come back) or get worse.
+- After an autologous stem cell transplant (ASCT) in adults who have a high risk that the cancer will come back or get worse.

-- It is used in patients whose disease has not gotten better after an ASCT.
-It is also used in patients whose disease has not gotten better after at least two treatments with combination chemotherapy and who cannot receive an ASCT.
+- In adults whose cancer has not gotten better after an ASCT.
+Brentuximab vedotin is also used in adults whose cancer has not gotten better after at least two treatments with combination chemotherapy and who cannot receive an ASCT.